-Dr. Ellen Junn is the Provost and Vice President for Academic Affairs at San José State University.
-As the chief academic officer of the university, she oversees 154 degree programs (undergraduate, master’s and one doctorate), and supports over 30,000 students, 1,700 faculty, and more than 200 staff and administrators in seven academic colleges, the College of International and Extended Education (generating $29 million in self-support funds), the Martin Luther King Library (one of the nation’s first university-city library partnerships), as well as the Moss Landing Marine Laboratory in Monterey Bay and the SJSU Research Foundation.
-As Provost, she facilitates university strategic planning, leads Academic Affairs strategic planning, implements budget and resource allocation plans, guides and oversees innovations in academic technology, promotes faculty and student success, and supports curricular and program distinction.
+Dr. Andy Feinstein is the Interim Provost and Vice President for Academic Affairs at San José State University.
+As the chief academic officer of the university, he oversees 154 degree programs (undergraduate, master’s and one doctorate), and supports over 30,000 students, 1,700 faculty, and more than 200 staff and administrators in seven academic colleges, the College of International and Extended Education (generating $29 million in self-support funds), the Martin Luther King Library (one of the nation’s first university-city library partnerships), as well as the Moss Landing Marine Laboratory in Monterey Bay and the SJSU Research Foundation.
+As Provost, he facilitates university strategic planning, leads Academic Affairs strategic planning, implements budget and resource allocation plans, guides and oversees innovations in academic technology, promotes faculty and student success, and supports curricular and program distinction.

 Before becoming the Interim Provost in January 2014, Dr. Feinstein was hired as the Deputy Provost in July 2013.
 He also served as the Interim Dean of the College of International and Extended Studies.